A Metropolized adaptive subspace algorithm for high-dimensional Bayesian variable selection: Real data applications

 After 290,000 iterations, all of the serial and parallel MAdaSub chains yield very stable estimates of posterior inclusion probabilities, reproducing the results shown in Figure~1 of \citet{lamnisos2013}.
-As the covariates represent 100 channels of the near-infrared absorbance spectrum, it is not surprising that adjacent channels have similar posterior inclusion probabilities.
+Details on additional comparisons with \citet{lamnisos2013} and computation times can be found in Section~H of the Supplement.
+As the covariates represent 100 channels of the near-infrared absorbance spectrum, adjacent covariates are highly correlated and it is not surprising that they have similar posterior inclusion probabilities.
 If one is interested in selecting a final single model, the median probability model (which includes all variables with posterior inclusion probability greater than 0.5, see \citealp{barbieri2004}) might not be the best choice in this particular situation, since then only variables corresponding to the ``global mode'' and no variables from the two other ``local modes'' in Figure~\ref{fig:Tecator_parallel} are selected.
 Alternatively, one may choose one or two variables from each of the three ``local modes'' or make use of Bayesian model averaging \citep{raftery1997} for predictive inference.